 - 2 tbsp rapeseed oil

-- Once the meat is almost cooked, add the garlic, onion, tomato and green pepper and cook for around 15 min, stirring continuously.
+Once the meat is almost cooked, add the garlic, onion, tomato and cook for around 15 min, stirring continuously.

-- Next add the carrots, potatoes, celery and olives and simmer for 15 min.
+Next add the carrots, potatoes, and olives and simmer for 15 min.
 Check if it needs more salt.